 6. Defeat the Dungeon Guardian

-Defeated all the bosses in Terraria?
-You surely forgot this one, didn’t you?
-You can try to devise strategies to kill the Dungeon Guardian in a pre-Skeletron world.
 The trick is to kite the huge head constantly.
-Remember, a single hit can be the end of you so make sure to try your absolute best if you want to clear this one!
+Remember, a single hit can be the end of you, so try your absolute best if you want to clear this one!

 5. Acquire Every Weapon